AJtheAggie/DAEN-328-Term-Project/README.md

 Steps:

 1) Ingesting + data cleaning - AJ
-2) Pipeline to postgress - Sreesh
+2) ERD - Altar
-3) ERD - Altar
+3) Pipeline to postgress - Sreesh
-4) Visualization (Looker/Streamlit...) - Altar
+5) Visualization (Looker/Streamlit...) - Altar
-5) Presentation
+6) Presentation

 1. Setup a data pipeline to download the initial data set through REST API.
 2. Develop a set of cleaning functions for the data set.
 Each function needs to take care of one small cleaning function, e.g., normalizing capitalization.